‘Tiger King’s’ Dillon Passage Says His ‘Heart Is Breaking’ Over Joe Exotic’s Sad Letter About Their Marriage

 Dillon Passage says he is saddened by how his husband, Joe Exotic, is being treated in prison and how he is unable to see the many letters he has sent him.
 Hours after the Tiger King star penned an emotional letter in which he urged fans to stop taunting him with photos of his husband out partying, Dillon spoke out to set the record straight.

 In a new Instagram post, Dillon captioned a photo of him cuddling with a small animal as he revealed that he is “outraged” over Joe’s update about his conditions at a Texas prison.
-Dillon also said that his “heart is breaking” over the fact that his husband is unaware that he has been trying to contact him.
+He also said that his “heart is breaking” over the fact that his husband is unaware that he has been trying to contact him.

 In his post, Dillon wrote that he loves Joe and is “standing by him.”
 He explained that the photos he posts on his social media pages are a “highlight reel” of what is going on in his life.
 Fans recently saw photos of Dillon’s trip to Los Angeles where he partied with Too Hot to Handle star Harry Jowsey and other new friends.
 He has also posted pictures at the beach and on a boat.